LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

-# LEAGUE7 Seasons Official Rules
+# LEAGUE7 Season Rules & Format

 > ### Important Notice
 This document provides the initial framework for LEAGUE7 operations before the Captains' Council formation.
 Following team registrations and Council formation, amendments can be made through the rule change process detailed in the Organizational Guidelines.